The 'May McGoldrick Family Tree' Book Information

 Captured Dreams—Pierce Pennington (the younger brother of the Earl of Aytoun, Borrowed Dreams) and Portia Edwards search for family in Boston and in Scotland.

 Dreams of Destiny—David Pennington, the youngest Pennington brother, and Gwyneth Douglas solve the mystery of Emma’s murder.

 Romancing the Scot—The Pennington Family series moves into the Regency Era and follows the romantic adventures of the next generation, starting with Hugh Pennington, the eldest son of Lyon and Millicent (Borrowed Dreams) and Grace Macpherson Ware, a descendant of the Macphersons of Benmore.

 It Happened in the Highlands—Jo Pennington, the adopted daughter of Lyon and Millicent (Borrowed Dreams, Romancing the Scot), and Captain Wynne Melfort search for her birth-parents at an ancient abbey-turned-asylum in the foothills of the Cairngorms.

 Sweet Home Highland Christmas (RITA© Award Finalist)— Gregory Pennington meets his match when he is tasked with conveying Freya Sutherland and her five-year-old niece from the Highlands to Baronsford for the annual Christmas Ball.

-Sleepless in Scotland —Phoebe Pennington, the fourth sibling in the Pennington family, and Ian Bell solve the murder of his sister.
+Sleepless in Scotland —Phoebe Pennington, the fourth sibling in the Pennington family, and Captain Ian Bell fall in love even as they are haunted by the murder of his sister.

 ~~The Royal Highlander Series - three extraordinary women in the Highlands of Scotland find courage to defy the world at a tumultuous moment when a new Scottish identity will be forged or a political assassination will divide a nation forever.
 (Begins in March 2019)